AKeyNo/my-reading-reviews/README.md

 Fill out the ".env.local example" file and rename the file name to ".env.local".
 Input the Project URL key and the anon public key from earlier under their respective places.
-Set up a [Google Books APIs key](https://developers.google.com/books/docs/v1/using) and input your API Key in the .env_local file.
+Set up a [Google Books API Family key](https://developers.google.com/books/docs/v1/using) and input your API Key in the .env_local file.
 After this, type in the following command to run it.

 ```